jjanvier/akeneo-pim-community-dev/src/Pim/Bundle/CatalogBundle/Elasticsearch/Filter/search_specification.rst

 Identifier
 **********
-:Apply: pim_catalog_identifier attribute
+:Apply: apply datatype 'keyword' on the 'identifier' field
-:Analyzer: same as text
+:Normalizer: Lowercase normalizer

 Data model
 ~~~~~~~~~~
 .. code-block:: yaml

-  sku-ident: "PRCT-1256"
+  identifier: "PRCT-1256"

 Filtering
 ~~~~~~~~~

 Operators
 .........
-All operators are the same as the Text field type.
+All operators are the same as the Text field type except the 'EMPTY' and the 'NOT EMPTY'.

 Media
 *****